Dudzius/F1_Clock/README.md

 - Weather is refreshed every hour
 - F1 data is refreshed 2 hours after a race completes
 - Notifications are triggered before race/quali sessions
-- LCD enters night mode (off) between 23:00–06:00 unless overridden
+- LCD enters night mode (backlight off) between 23:00–06:00

 Short and long button presses are used for navigation and toggling night mode.
 No user interaction is required after setup.